At a glance

 When to get tested?

-If you have a strong family history of breast or ovarian cancer, following appropriate pre-test genetic counselling
+If you have a strong family history of breast or ovarian cancer, or are of Ashkenazi Jewish ancestry, following appropriate pre-test genetic counselling

 A blood sample drawn from a vein in the arm